zoranbosnjak/vcr/doc/webapi.markdown

 Return all distinct recorders.

 ## GET /info/oldest
+## GET /info/youngest
-(array of channels to consider)
+(optional list of channels to consider)
-Return UTC time of the oldest event in the recording.
+Return UTC time of the oldest/youngest event in the recording.

-## GET /status/backends
-Return status about backend connectivity:
-{'name': connected (yes/no)}

 ## HEAD, GET /events